MiguelCastillo/bit-imports/example/README.md

 ## [index.html](index.html)

 First, we load bit imports via a traditional script tag.
-When bit imports is loaded that way, `Bitimports` is available in the global object.
+When bit imports is loaded that way, `bitimports` is available in the global object.
 Then we load `config.js` to configure bit imports with relevant information to run the example page.
 And finally we load `main.js` by calling `require('main');`.

 ## [config.js](config.js)